 Mamata decides not to attend PM's swearing-in, slams BJP for politicising 'august occasion'

-Kolkata, May 29: West Bengal chief minsister Mamata Banerjee on Wednesday confiremed that she will not attend Prime Minister Narendra Modi's oath ceremony in Delhi on Thursday.
+Kolkata, May 29: West Bengal chief minister Mamata Banerjee on Wednesday confirmed that she will not attend Prime Minister Narendra Modi's oath ceremony in Delhi on Thursday.

 "In the last one hour, I am seeing media reports that the BJP is claiming 54 people have been murdered in political violence in Bengal," Mamata Banerjee wrote in a post on Twitter on Wednesday.